zanzix/zanzix.github.io/site/posts/4-substructural.md

 ---
-layout: post
 title: "Well-Typed Substructural Languages"
 author: Jules Hedges
-date: 2024-08-26
+date: Aug 26, 2024
+tags: []
+description: Implementing well-typed by construction substructural languages
 ---

 Guest post by [Jules Hedges](https://julesh.com/)

-In this post I'll explain how to build well-typed-by-construction implementations of substructural languages, that is, languages in which our ability to delete, copy and/or swap variables in scope is restricted.
+In this post I'll explain how to build well-typed by construction implementations of substructural languages, that is, languages in which our ability to delete, copy and/or swap variables in scope is restricted.
 I will begin by recounting the folklore that I learned from Conor Mc Bride and Zanzi, and then I will explain a useful trick that I invented: terms that are parametrised by an action of a category of context morphisms.

-Personally, my main interest in this topic comes from my plans to implement a bidirectional programming language in which all programs are [lenses](https://ncatlab.org/nlab/show/lens+%28in+computer+science%29), so they can be run in both a forwards mode and a backwards mode.
-Due to the subtle categorical structure of lenses, such a programming language is substructural in a very unique and complicated way.
+Personally, my main interest in this topic comes from my plans to implement a bidirectional programming language in which all programs are [optics](https://arxiv.org/abs/1703.10857), so they can be run in both a forwards mode and a backwards mode.
+Due to the subtle categorical structure of optics, such a programming language is substructural in a very unique and complicated way.
 I have found in practice that actions of context morphisms help a lot to make this problem tractable.
 I'll be continuing to document my development of this language on the [CyberCat Institute blog](https://cybercat.institute/).

 We begin with a tiny language for types, with monoidal products (a neutral name because later we will be making it behave like different kinds of product), a unit type to be the neutral element of the monoidal product, and a "ground" type that is intended to contain some nontrivial values.
 ```haskell